Graph neural networks-based Scheduler for Production planning problems using Reinforcement Learning: Preliminaries

-The goal of a scheduling algorithm is to use a limited number of resources or machines 'm', to process a specified number of jobs or tasks 'n',while optimizing an specified objective like make-span '$C_{max}$'.
-Each of these 'n' jobs have a specified operation sequence 'o', through the machines with a specified processing time 't' at the corresponding machine.
-When the job has passed through the last operation sequence it is considered finished.
-It should be noted that make-span is just one of the many objectives that can be optimized.
-Other objectives include, reducing tardiness, reducing due date violations, etc,.
-The scheduling problem also has other constraints that needs to taken care of, like completion of preceding task, limit on the number of jobs processed at any machine, usually one.
+The goal of a scheduling algorithm is to use a limited number of resources or machines $m \: \in \: \{m_1, m_2, m_3, ..., m_m\}$ with each machine having a unique processing capability, to process a set of jobs $j\: \in \: \{j_1, j_2, j_3, ...,j_n \}$, while optimizing a specified objective like make-span, tardiness reduction, due date violation reduction, etc. In this paper, we focus on the objective make-span reduction $C_{max}$.
+Each of these $j$ jobs have $k$ operating sequence $o\: \in \: \{o_1^j, o_2^j, o_3^j, ..., o_k^j\}$, through the machines with a specified processing time $t_{m, \:j, \:k}$ at the corresponding machine.
+When the final operation is completed the job is considered finished.
+The preceding operation has to be completed for the next operation to start and the machines can only process one job at a time.

-The JSSP can be represented as a feature vector that describes the complete system which is used to take actions by the Reinforcement Learning agent.
-While it provides a good local representation of the current system for the agent, it fails to capture the relationship between the other entities in the JSSP, and the impact these entities have on the agent.
-Although it could be argued that this can be learned inside the MLP, MLPs provide only a weak implicit relational inductive bias after training.
-Graph Neural Network provides for a direct representation of JSSP, the machines and the jobs can be represented as the nodes, while the connection between the machines is given by the edges.
-It becomes apparent that for a JSSP problem Graph Neural Networks provide a more suitable alternative, where the relational inductive bias is explicitly structured~\cite{Battaglia.2018}.